-The Comprehensive Program for Food-Contact Paperboard Produced from Recycled Fiber is a confidential and proprietary tool that helps RPTA members assess compliance with FDA's requirements for manufacturing food-contact packaging.
+The Comprehensive Program for Food-Contact Paperboard and Containerboard Produced from Recycled Fiber is a confidential and proprietary tool that helps RPTA members comply with FDA's requirements for manufacturing food-contact packaging.
 The RPTA Comprehensive Program is a living document.
 RPTA draws on the knowledge of recognized experts in the field of risk assessment, authoritative scientific literature, and commonly accepted safety assessment techniques to present a methodology for achieving this purpose.

 The Comprehensive Program is a licensed product of RPTA.
 It is available only to RPTA members and licensees.
-For information on becoming a RPTA member or licensing the Program please contact Amy Schaffer at (847) 622-2544 or rpta@rpta.org.
+For information on becoming a RPTA member please contact Paul Schutes at pschutes@rpta.org.